ashkanmy/Insight-Gallery/README.md

   <img src="https://github.com/ashkanmy/ashkanmy.github.io/blob/main/Figs/Cost.png" width="512" height="64">
 </p>

 with $u_m$ and $\nabla u$ are the temperature and its gradient values concerning the $m$ movement of the nozzle.
 Here, $u_g$ is the desired temperature on particular sub-area of the printing domain.
-In this project, we show that adopting TSP results to an optimum cost value:
+In this project, we show that adopting TSP results to an optimum cost value, compared to other pre-defined technologies:

 <p align="center">
   <img src="https://github.com/ashkanmy/ashkanmy.github.io/blob/main/Figs/CompareCosts.png" width="296" height="256">
 </p>

 Below figure shows few instances where TSP deciding the $5$ adjacent movement of the nozzle.
 <p align="center">
   <img src="https://github.com/ashkanmy/ashkanmy.github.io/blob/main/Figs/_TSPTemp-1.png" width="296" height="256">